2002 Tampa Cessna 172 crash

 On January 5, 2002, Charles J. Bishop, a high-school student of East Lake High School in Tarpon Springs, Florida, United States, stole a Cessna 172 light aircraft and crashed it into the side of the Bank of America Tower in downtown Tampa, Florida.
 The impact killed the teenager and damaged an office room, but there were no other injuries.

 Bishop had been inspired by the September 11 attacks; he had left a suicide note crediting Osama bin Laden for the attacks and praising it as a justified response to actions against the Palestinians and Iraqis and said he (Bishop) was acting on behalf of Al Qaeda, from whom he had turned down help.
 As officials could find no other evidence of any connections, terrorism as a motive was ruled out, and they suggested that the crash was an apparent suicide.
-Bishop's mother filed, then dropped, a lawsuit claiming that psychological side effects from isotretinoin, an acne medicine Bishop took, which can include depression and rarely suicidal actions, caused the incident.
+Bishop's mother filed, then dropped, a lawsuit claiming that psychological side effects from isotretinoin caused the incident.
+Bishop used isotretinoin, which is known to induce depression and rarely suicidal actions, as an acne medicine.

 Flight

-At 5:00 p.m.
-EST, 15-year-old Charlie J. Bishop's flight instructor left him at the plane to perform basic preflight inspection.
+At 5:00 pm.
+EST, 15-year-old Charles J. Bishop's flight instructor left him at the plane to perform basic preflight inspection.
 Once he was left alone inside the plane, he started the engine and took off without permission.
 As soon as the plane took off, the air traffic controllers alerted the United States Coast Guard and MacDill Air Force Base.
-Despite repeated warnings from a helicopter dispatched by the Coast Guard, the small plane continued on in flight until it crashed into the Bank of America tower.
+Despite repeated warnings from a helicopter dispatched by the Coast Guard, the Cessna continued on in flight until it crashed into the Bank of America tower.
 The plane crashed between the 28th and 29th floors of the 42-story building.

-Pilot

-Bishop was a 15-year-old high-school student from Tarpon Springs, Florida.
-At the time of the incident, he was a student pilot and only authorized to fly with a Certified Flight Instructor.